 In This Article

 So, you’ve ditched the centralized suits and decided to take trading into your own hands.
 Good.
-Because in crypto, custody is power—and if you’re trading without it, you’re not trading, you’re borrowing permission.
+Because in crypto, custody is power—and if you’re trading without a hot wallet, you’re not trading, you’re borrowing permission.

 This guide isn’t for HODLers waiting on the next halving.
 It’s for those looking to swap, stake, flip, and exit before the candle closes.
-We’ll cover top non-custodial wallets for crypto trading, breaking down who they’re best for, what chains they support, and which ones let you trade crypto directly from your wallet without a middleman skimming your alpha.
+We’ll cover top hot wallets and best crypto wallets for trading, breaking down who they’re best for, what chains they support, and which ones let you trade crypto directly from your wallet without a middleman skimming your alpha.

 Ready to ditch the training wheels?
 Let’s go.

-- Best Wallet – Most popular non-custodial wallet with a built-in DEX and sleek mobile UI for on-the-go trading.
+- Best Wallet – Top non-custodial wallet with a built-in DEX and sleek mobile UI for on-the-go trading.

 - Zengo Wallet – Keyless, secure trading wallet using MPC technology with strong DeFi support and fiat on-ramps.